particle-iot/docs/src/content/reference/particle-agent.md

 If your firmware crashes 5 times in a row within 30 seconds the Agent will go to "safe mode" which means it will revert the firmware to the default Tinker firmware.
-This will let the Raspberry Pi to reconnect to the cloud allowing you to reflash new firmware.
+This will let the Raspberry Pi reconnect to the cloud allowing you to reflash new firmware.

 If your Raspberry Pi still doesn't show as online in the Particle tools,